nikolaradovanov/dev-chat-app/README.md

-# dev-chat-app
+# Spring-Boot-WebSocket
- Group chat for developers
+Building a chat application using Spring Boot and Web Socket